av3di/ravenous/README.md

 I removed my API key here for privacy reasons, but you can request your own api key at [Yelp] (https://www.yelp.com/login?return_url=%2Fdevelopers%2Fv3%2Fmanage_app).
 Download the project, plug in your API key and run: npm start.

+If running locally, can use https://cors-anywhere.herokuapp.com/corsdemo to prevent CORS error.

 ## Available Scripts

 In the project directory, you can run: